- This excellent pressing boasts Double Plus (A++) grades or BETTER on both sides – reasonably quiet vinyl too

 Plenty of tight bass and lively rock energy are every bit as important of course.
 Nobody wants a leaned-out or boring James Gang record.

-Although this record will never be a demo disc, at the very least the best copies should make you a fan of Joe Walsh’s grungy guitar artistry, and we think this copy does just that.
+Although this record will never be a demo disc, at the very least the best copies should make you a fan of Joe Walsh‘s grungy guitar work, and we think this copy should do just that.

 - The biggest, most immediate staging in the largest acoustic space